Garry Howe

-Garry William Howe Jr. (born June 20, 1968) is a former American professional football player who was a defensive lineman in the National Football League (NFL) and the World League of American Football (WLAF).
+Garry William Howe Jr. (born June 20, 1968) is an American former professional football player who was a defensive lineman in the National Football League (NFL) and the World League of American Football (WLAF).
 He played for the Pittsburgh Steelers, Cincinnati Bengals and Indianapolis Colts of the NFL, and the Frankfurt Galaxy and Amsterdam Admirals of the WLAF.
 He also played fullback for the Iowa Barnstormers as well as defensive lineman from 1995 to 2000.
 Howe played collegiately at Drake University and the University of Colorado.